 You’re not going to get your carpet properly clean by just vacuuming so you need to hire a professional carpet cleaning company.
 Click here for more details on finding one in your area.

-As well as cleaning the carpets, you also need to deal with any edges that have started to come up from the floor or any areas where the carpet is looking a bit frayed.
+As well as cleaning the carpets and the house, you also need to deal with any edges that have started to come up from the floor or any areas where the carpet is looking a bit frayed.
 It’s only a small thing but it makes all the difference.

 Creaky floorboards need to be sorted out as well because they’ll make the house feel a lot older and people may assume that it’s poorly maintained.